 The bonny banks o’ Loch Lomond” so the song goes, and with good reason, Loch Lomond is renowned for its stunning beauty.
 This is an exquisite fresh water loch that effectively marks the border between the Lowlands and the Highlands.

-Brecon is a market town in Powys, Mid Wales, and is the gateway to the wonderful Brecon Beacons National Park – a haven for walkers of all abilities.
+The market town of Brecon is the gateway to the wonderful Brecon Beacons National Park – a haven for walkers of all abilities.
 From the Black Mountains, Usk and Wye valleys, to the amazing Sgwd yr Eira waterfall that you can walk behind Wales is one of the best places in the UK for walking holidays.

 Usk Valley in the Brecon Beacons.